 This much-needed primary school for children in a Malawi village will bring enormous benefits to thousands of children and their communities in coming years.
-Children have already started lessons in the school and the walls were 3D printed in just 18 hours - a building process that uses minimal materials and would usually take several days with conventional building materials.
+Children have already started lessons in the school and the walls were 3D printed by 14Trees in just 18 hours - a building process that uses minimal materials and would usually take several days with conventional building materials.

 The school is built by 14Trees, a joint venture with Holcim and CDC, the UK’s development finance arm, to accelerate the provision of affordable housing and schools in Africa.
 Innovative public-private partnerships such as 14Trees can make an enormous impact on education in developing countries, contributing to the achievement of the UN’s Sustainable Development Goals.